kujalk/Weather_ChatBot/Readme.md

 This project is an AI-powered chatbot built using **Gradio** and **OpenAI's GPT API**, deployed on **AWS** with **CloudFormation** and automated using **GitHub Actions**.
 The chatbot integrates LLM functions, external APIs, and secure authentication using **AWS Cognito**.

 ## Features
-- 🤖 **LLM Agent Integration**: Executes dynamic function calls using OpenAI's API
+- 🤖 **LLM API Integration**: Executes dynamic function calls using OpenAI's API
 - 🔐 **Secure Authentication**: AWS Cognito ensures user identity verification
 - 🏗️ **Infrastructure as Code (IaC)**: Managed using AWS CloudFormation
 - 🚀 **Automated Deployment**: CI/CD via GitHub Actions